c-poteat/frontendmasters-Intro-to-HTML/README.md

 # HTML Intro
-> Goal is to brush up on HTMl and CSS skills.
+> Goal is to brush up on HTML and CSS skills.

 ## Table of Contents
 * [General Info](#general-information)